mjsalerno/memguard/pin/util/README.md

 ## Using the MemList class
 1. include "memlist.h" in the project you want to use the MemList class in.

+## Using the Stats class
+1. include "stats.h" in the project you want to use the Stats class in.

 ## Verifying MemList works
 1. Navigate to cse409/pin/util